piotrwitek/ts-mocha/README.md

 ## In code scripts

-In code you can use ts-mocha by adding a single require in yoru script:
+In code you can use ts-mocha by adding a single require at the beginning of your script:

 ```javascript
 require('ts-mocha');
 ```

 For example:

 ```javascript
 require('ts-mocha');